CloudEngineHub/fdm/README.md

 ### ROS Integration (Real-World Deployment)

-The integration is done with ROS Noetic on Ubuntu 20.04.
+The integration is done with ROS Noetic on Ubuntu 20.04 for ANYmal D (Release 24.04).
 For details on the ROS integration, see the [README](ros/README.md).
-It is recommended to use the docker image for a NVIDIA Jetson on the robot, which is provided [here](TODO).

 1. **Create a catkin workspace:**
    ```bash